Do I Need a Variable Speed Pool Pump? Complete Guide

 A typical single-speed pump runs at 3,450 RPM and consumes 2,000-2,500 watts.
 Running 8 hours daily costs approximately $600-900 annually in electricity.
 A variable speed pump running at 1,500 RPM for filtration uses only 200-400 watts, reducing annual costs to $150-300.

-The savings come from pump affinity laws - when you cut motor speed in half, energy consumption drops to roughly 1/8th the original amount.
+The savings come from pump affinity laws - when you cut motor speed in half, energy consumption drops to exactly 12.5% of the original amount (following pump affinity laws where power varies with the cube of speed).
 This exponential relationship makes variable speed technology incredibly efficient.

 Circulation and Filtration Benefits